Mark E. Brennan: Auxiliary Bishop of Baltimore

-Pope Francis appointed Brennan as auxiliary bishop of Baltimore and titular Bishop of Rusibisir on December 5, 2016.
+Pope Francis appointed Brennan as auxiliary bishop of Baltimore and titular bishop of Rusibisir on December 5, 2016.
 He was consecrated at the Cathedral of Mary Our Queen in Baltimore by Archbishop William E. Lori on January 19, 2017.

 Bishop of Wheeling-Charleston

 On July 23, 2019, Francis named Brennan as bishop of Wheeling-Charleston to succeed Bishop Michael J. Bransfield.
 Bransfield had retired in 2018, having been sanctioned by the Vatican "for financial crimes and sexual harassment".
 Brennan was installed at Wheeling's Cathedral of Saint Joseph on August 22, 2019.
 Asked in 2019 to comment about Bransfield's personal spending using church funds, Brennan said:Self-indulgence by a bishop, a pastor or anybody else by the Church is just not right.
 That’s the people’s money.
 We’re supposed to use the resources people give for the good of the mission of the Church.
 That’s the point of collecting all of these funds.
 We’re not supposed to be using the resource of the Church for self-indulgent purposes, and that can take many different forms.In November 2019, at the request of Francis, Brennan submitted a plan of amends to Bransfield that called him to repay $792,000 to the diocese.
 Bransfield had previously failed to submit his own plan of amends to the Vatican.
 In August 2020, the diocese settled a lawsuit brought by several men who had accused Bransfield of sexual assaulting them.
 The details of the settlement were not released.

 Brennan in February 2021 reinstated the diocesan pastoral council, a lay-people advisory group that had been disbanded by Bransfield.
 In 2022, having reached age 75, Brennan submitted his resignation to the Vatican as bishop of Wheeling-Charleston, as dictated by canon law.

-However, as of August 2025, the Vatican has not accepted it.
+On May 1, 2026, Pope Leo XIV accepted Brennan's resignation and announced Evelio Menjivar-Ayala, Auxiliary Bishop for the Archdiocese of Washington, as Brennan's successor.